-The DEATH RIDE Tour...Ride To Defeat ALS is a registered 501c3 Non-Profit and all the proceeds are donated to the ALS Association, Rocky Mountain Chapter and the War on ALS, Blazeman Foundation.
+The DEATH RIDE Tour…Ride To Defeat ALS is a registered 501c3 Non-Profit, Tax ID 27-1823372 all proceeds are donated to the ALS Association, Rocky Mountain Chapter and the War on ALS, Blazeman Foundation.

 Then… and Now….
 DEATH RIDE Tour Founder & Tour Director Barry Sopinsky with his son Brandon.
 Enjoying cycling together for over 30 years.
 “A truly rich man is one whose children run into his arms when his hands are empty”.

 ALS also known as the Lou Gehrig’s disease is a devastating, crippling and always fatal disease.
 The diagnosed are often facing years of suffering as their bodies progressively deteriorate.
 Since 1869, 20 plus million people have suffered and then died of ALS including my father.

 Irvin Sopinsky died of ALS at the age of 45 when I was 13.
 He battled this horrible disease for 7 years.
 ALS is a disorder that affects the function of nerves and muscles.
 Based on U.S. population studies, a little over 5,600 people in the U.S. are diagnosed with ALS each year.
 (That's 15 new cases a day.)
 It is estimated that as many as 30,000 Americans have the disease at any given time.
 According to the ALS CARE Database, 60% of the people with ALS in the Database are men and 93% of patients in the Database are Caucasian.